How to Appeal against a School Exclusion

 • Informally excluding a child with SEND because the school says it can no longer meet the child’s needs, which could include only allowing the child to attend school on a reduced timetable.

-• Straightforward, unlawful exclusions where a child is excluded without any paperwork being provided to formalise the exclusion
+• Unlawful exclusions where a child is excluded without any paperwork being provided to formalise the exclusion

 • Excluding a student for reasons relating to their academic performance